MapleCCC/importall/README.md

     # "lzma"
     ```

-If one prefers getting all importable names stored as a variable instead of importing them into the current module, so as to avoid cluttering<!--polluting--> the `globals()` namespace, there is also a programmatic interface for doing so:
+If one prefers getting all importable names stored as a variable instead of importing them into the current namespace, so as to avoid cluttering<!--polluting--> the `globals()` namespace, there is also a programmatic interface for doing so:

 ```python
 from importall import get_all_symbols